turingschool/front-end-curriculum/lessons/module-3/accessibility-deep-dive.md

 What we're going to do is break you off into groups of 4-5 and you are going to go to different stations.
 Each station is going to define the Accessibility issue.

 With each issue it will walk you through what the issue is at hand.
 In some case it will walk you through and ``experiment`` to give you context as to what it feels like to use the web with a specific accessibility tool.
-And then it will also go through some code and or code explination.
+And then it will also go through some code and or code explanation.

 ## Visual